-Description Subgrant Program Objectives Describe the need, urgency, and threat to significant historic maritime resources that the subgrant program and in-house projects, if any, will help mitigate.
+Objectives resources that the subgrant program and in-house projects, if any, will help mitigate, including in response to climate change adaptation and building resiliency.
 Define the subgrant program and what category(-ies) of historic maritime resources will be assisted by the program.
 If your proposal includes in-house projects, indicate which category(-ies) of historic maritime resources will be assisted by your grant.
 Your response should completely describe the subgrant program and also include how the subgrant program and in-house activities (as applicable) will address aspects of maritime history, technology, or culture that are significant to the maritime heritage of the United States.